hermeznetwork/docs/docs/developers/sdk.md

 ## SDK Howto
 In this tutorial we will walk through the process of using the SDK to:
 1. Creating a wallet
-2. Making a deposit from Ethereum into the Hermez network
+2. Making a deposit from Ethereum into the Hermez Network
 3. Making transfers
 4. Checking transactions' status
 5. Withdrawing funds back to Ethereum network.